This cause of this disorder usually is not known, but it may occur after exposure to some viruses.

 After myotomy, some people have an increased risk of developing a backflow of acid into the esophagus (gastroesophageal reflux disease Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more ).
 A procedure to prevent backflow of acid from the stomach (called a fundoplication) is usually done at the same time as myotomy.

 Botulinum toxin can temporarily paralyze muscles, thus doctors sometimes inject botulinum toxin into the lower esophageal sphincter to relax it.
 This injection is an alternative to balloon dilation or myotomy and is almost as effective.
-Results may last 6 months to over 1 year.
+However, the results typically last for only 6 months to 1 year, which is shorter than other treatments last.

 Certain drugs, such as nitrates or calcium channel blockers, have been studied but have not proved to be effective.